Framework Category

 Has your organization formally documented and communicated its cybersecurity risk management policy, processes, and procedures to all relevant stakeholders?

-This question assesses whether your organization has established clear cybersecurity risk management guidance and effectively shared it throughout the organization.
+Documented and well-circulated guidance is the concern: the question asks whether your cybersecurity risk management policy, processes, and procedures are formally recorded and shared with relevant stakeholders.
 Proper communication ensures all employees understand their roles in managing cybersecurity risks, the procedures to follow, and how risk decisions are made within the organization.

 Does your organization require personnel to formally acknowledge receipt and understanding of security policies at onboarding, annually, and after policy updates?